MattPahuta/newsletter-sign-up/README.md

 # Frontend Mentor - Newsletter sign-up form with success message solution

 This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+The solution features custom error checking and messaging for the form and a mobile-first approach to the design.

 ## Table of contents